-A typical filter fire is significant because the air exhausted from the filter area (i.e., baghouse) flows directly to atmosphere with no filtration.
+A typical filter fire is significant because the air exhausted from the filter area flows directly to atmosphere with no filtration.
 If this accident were initiated by the DBE, the consequences would be less severe because the exhaust fans would not be operational.
-Thus, the filter fire with continued exhaust flow can be a credible process accident.
+Thus, the filter fire with continued exhaust flow could be a credible process accident.